 Never before has it been easier to build your audience and create direct relationships.
-Think website, social media and email subscribers.
+Think website, social media, and email subscribers.
 The Internet can provide you with all the tools you need to succeed.

 Let’s start with your website.
-It’s vital that your organisation has one.
+It’s vital that your organization has one.
 It’s your home base on the web – where you have complete control of your content and where you can create direct relationships with your audience.

 If you don’t already have a website, you can create one with the help of any one of a number of online tools.
-They are really easy to use and you don’t need to be a technical wiz to get your website up and running.
+They are really easy to use and you don’t need to be a technical whiz to get your website up and running.

 Once your website is up and running, the objective is to drive traffic to your website via various channels (such as social media, SEO, and live events) and to encourage visitors to join your audience.
-From there you begin to create relationships, and turn visitors into fans.
+From there you begin to create relationships and turn visitors into fans.

 Each social media platform has its own identity.
 This identity is shaped by the audience demographic, and the things a particular demographic is interested in.
 Choose the right social media platforms – those your audience uses.
 Where does your audience hang out online?

 Like anything worthwhile, this part of the process takes time.
 That’s why it’s crucial to focus your limited resources on the most relevant social media platforms right from the start.
-Customise your message and voice based on the platform and audience.
+Customize your message and voice based on the platform and audience.

 - Facebook: Videos and curated content

-- Instagram: High-res photos, quotes and stories
+- Instagram: High-res photos, quotes, and stories

 - Twitter: News, blog posts, and GIFs